mongodb-labs/mongoid-fle-sample-app/README.md

 * A MongoDB Atlas cluster running MongoDB 4.2 or later.
 * MongoDB Ruby driver 2.13.0 or later.
 * Mongoid 9.0.0 or later.
 This version is not released yet, so you must use the master branch of the Mongoid repository.
 * The crypt_shared library.
 It can be downloaded from the [MongoDB Download Center](https://www.mongodb.com/try/download/enterprise).
+Store the library file in vendor/crypt_shared directory.

 ## Getting Started